 Chàng về đơn vị xa xăm nàng nghe nặng nhớ mong.

-My name is Mộng Thường, mother calls me a pretty girl.
+Her name is Mộng Thường, mother calls her a pretty girl.

-My name is Mộng Thường, father calls me a good girl.
+Her name is Mộng Thường, father calls her a good girl.

 When coming at age like other young ladies,